microsoft/ace/docs/ia_invoking-native-code.md

 <a name="one"/>

 ## Include Native Code in Your Project
 Cordova apps with Ace installed can include any native code and resources in the project's <b>native</b> folder.
-Code (and resources in the case of Android) placed here gets compiled into your project:
+Code and resources placed here gets compiled into your project:

 <img width="50%" src="/assets/images/docs/native-folder.png"/>